 Open-source dependency vulnerabilities happen because enterprises have no clue what applications they’re running in the first place.
 Even if the vulnerability is detected, getting to the root of the problem is difficult if development teams don’t have a clear, complete overview of their software dependencies.
 It’s like finding a needle in a haystack in the dark.

 This is where having a dependency mapping tool matters.
-With code dependency mapping, enterprises can easily identify open-source dependencies in their IT infrastructure.
+With Dependency Discovery, enterprises can easily identify open-source dependencies in their IT infrastructure.

 Not only does this mitigate external dependency risks, but it also helps developers integrate open-source applications more efficiently, which leads to increased business performance and improved software collaboration.